320 kbps, LAME-encoded

 Mannigfaltig is an album about the variety and colourfulness of nature, which for Eulberg is “the greatest artist of all” and something that soothes his soul and is the “easiest, healthiest and most cost-effective key to happiness”.
 With a clear concept behind each album, this latest one is a musical attempt to mirror the endless variation of nature and “highlight the entire colour palette” while always going with the flow of his inner feelings.
 “I always look for an innovative momentum, and never try to imitate anything, or even myself.”
 The album is an artistic advancement on Diorama thanks to new synths, mixers and developing new production techniques.

 It is a positive record, a mosaic of many small pleasures that can be listened to in a range of settings, from comedowns to long drives thanks to many rewarding layers of richness and complexity.
 “The most beautiful setting would be of course along with contemplative observations of nature, for that is indeed its origin.”

 Eulberg uses his synths like a water-colour painter, spreading them across the airwaves in soft tones and with blurred edges.
 Gentle rhythms propel the tracks as glistening percussion and angelic harmonies lift your spirits.
 Reconciling the beauty of nature with the beauty of sound, Eulberg takes you through dewy mornings, spring afternoons and brightly lit forest rambles with a real deftness and delicacy that replicates the majesty of the natural world in which we live.

-From melancholy to euphoria and back again, this is an invigorating, inspiring record that washed over you in waves of soul-stirring sound.
+From melancholy to euphoria and back again, this is an invigorating, inspiring record that washes over you in waves of soul stirring sound.